 s’s state of having introspective justification for believing P9 is arguably subjectively indistinguishable from a situation in which R is true.
 Thus condition (b) of the disjunctive template is met.
 Moreover, R appears incompatible with an obvious presupposition of s’s cognitive project of attaining introspective justification for believing P9, at least if the content that water is wet embedded in P9 is constrained by s or her linguistic community having being in contact with water.
 Thus condition (c*) is also met.
 Furthermore, P9 entails Q9 (when P10 is in background information).
 Hence condition (a) is fulfilled.
 If we could also show that (d) is satisfied in Water, in the sense that if Q9 were false R would be true, we would have shown that the disjunctive template is satisfied by Water.
 Wright (2000), for instance, takes (d) to be actually fulfilled and concludes that the disjunctive template is satisfied by Water.

-An alternative dissolution of McKinsey paradox—also based on a diagnosis of non-trasmissivity—seems however to be available if one considers the proposition (Q10) saying that s (or s's linguistic community) has been embedded in an environment containing some watery substance (cf. Wright 2003 and 2011).
-This alternative strategy assumes that Q10, rather than Q9, is a presupposition of s's cognitive project of attaining introspective justification for P9.
-Consider this expansion of Water:
+An alternative dissolution of McKinsey paradox—also based on a diagnosis of non-transmissivity—seems however to be available if one considers the proposition (Q10) saying that s (or s’s linguistic community) has been embedded in an environment containing some watery substance (cf. Wright 2003 and 2011).
+This alternative strategy assumes that Q10, rather than Q9, is a presupposition of s’s cognitive project of attaining introspective justification for P9.

-When Q9 is replaced with Q10 and R is the same proposition displayed above, it is easy to see that conditions (d), (b) and (c*) of the disjunctive template are satisfied.
+Even if Water does not instantiate the disjunctive template, a new diagnosis of what’s wrong with McKinsey paradox could rest on the claim that the different argument yielded by expanding Water with Q10 as conclusion — call it Water* — instantiates the disjunctive template.
+If R is the same proposition displayed above, it is easy to see that Water* satisfies conditions (d), (b) and (c*) of the disjunctive template.
 Furthermore (a) is satisfied at least in the sense that it seems a priori that P9 via Q9 entails Q10 (if P10 is in background information) (cf. Wright 2011).
-Even if Water does not instantiate the disjunctive template, a new diagnosis of what's wrong with McKinsey paradox could then rest on the claim that Water* instantiates the disjunctive template.
 On this novel diagnosis of non-transmissivity, what would be paradoxical is that s could earn justification for Q10 in virtue of her non-empirical justification for P9 and P10 and her knowledge of the a priori link from P9, P10 via Q9 to Q10.
-If one follows Wright (2003)'s suggestion that s is rationally entitled to accept Q10—namely to accept the presupposition that there is a watery substance that provides ‘water’ with its extension—Water becomes innocuously transmissive, and the apparent paradox surrounding Water vanishes.
+If one follows Wright’s (2003) suggestion that s isentitled to accept Q10 — namely to accept the presupposition that there is a watery substance that provides ‘water’ with its extension — Water becomes innocuously transmissive, and the apparent paradox surrounding Water vanishes.
 This is so at least if one grants that it is a priori that water is the watery stuff of our actual acquaintance, once it is presupposed that there is any watery stuff of our actual acquaintance.
 For useful criticism of responses of this type to McKinsey paradox see Sainsbury (2000), Pritchard (2002), Brown (2003) and (2004), McLaughlin (2003), McKinsey (2003) and Kallestrup (2011).

 According to a different interpretation, the paradox elicited by Water is to the effect that s would be in position to settle the question—in the sense of removing doubt—about whether she or her community have been embedded in an environment containing water by simply reflecting on the content of her mental states and by attending to some specific implication of content externalism, but without engaging in any empirical investigation.
 If one accepts this interpretation, a way to dissolve the paradox is to show that Water is non-transmissive precisely in the sense that it is incapable of resolving doubt about its conclusion (cf. Davies 1998, 2000, 2003a and 2009).
 As we have seen in the previous section, diagnoses of non-transmissivity as incapability of resolving doubt can be systematised by appealing to limitation principles.
 Consider then following limitation principle, which is alluded to—even if not explicitly formulated—in Davies (2009):